X

 • Material used for fabrication, such as composite resin, zirconia or metal alloy covered in resin

-• Additional treatments required for other dental issues, such as gum diseases
+• Additional treatments are required for other dental issues, such as gum diseases

 Metal Bridge